Library Services Directory - S to Z

 Quick Read books, written by recognised authors especially for adults who find reading difficult, are stocked in many of our libraries.
 We also stock material for people whose want to learn English as an Additional Language (EAL).

 Although these collections are housed in various libraries, items from selected collections can be reserved through any library in the county.
-These are a Militaria collection and a collection of Plays (MS Excel, 404KB) based at Chester library; Agricultural at Reaseheath College, Nantwich; Vocal Scores at the County Reserve Store and Special Needs collections for children at Chester Library, Crewe Library, Macclesfield Library and Winsford library.
+These are a Militaria collection and a collection of plays based at Chester library; Vocal Scores; and Special Needs collections for children Crewe Library and Macclesfield Library.

 Other special collections include the Romany Collection at Wilmslow Library, the Silk Collection and Tunnicliffe Collection, both at Macclesfield Library and the Whitfield Collection at Knutsford Library.
 Please note that these collections are for reference use only in the host library.
 Items within these collections are not available for loan and cannot be reserved through any library.